sfigg/commercialization-public/docset/customize/mdm/policy-admx-backed.md

 <p style="margin-left: 20px">If you disable this policy setting, flip ahead with page prediction is turned on and the next webpage is loaded into the background.</p>

 <p style="margin-left: 20px">If you don't configure this setting, users can turn this behavior on or off, using the Settings charm.</p>

-<a href="" id="experience-allowsyncmysettings"></a>**Experience/AllowSyncMySettings**

-<p style="margin-left: 20px">Prevent syncing to and from this PC.
-This turns off and disables the "sync your settings" switch on the "sync your settings" page in PC Settings.</p>

-<p style="margin-left: 20px">If you enable this policy setting, "sync your settings" will be turned off, and none of the "sync your setting" groups will be synced on this PC.</p>

-<p style="margin-left: 20px">Use the option "Allow users to turn syncing on" so that syncing it turned off by default but not disabled.</p>

-<p style="margin-left: 20px">If you do not set or disable this setting, "sync your settings" is on by default and configurable by the user.</p>

-<a href="" id="start-forcestartsize"></a>**Start/ForceStartSize**

-<p style="margin-left: 20px">If you enable this policy and set it to Start menu or full screen Start, Start will be that size and users will be unable to change the size of Start in Settings.</p>

-<p style="margin-left: 20px">If you disable or dont configure this policy setting, Windows will automatically select the size based on hardware form factor and users will be able to change the size of Start in Settings.</p>

-<a href="" id="start-startlayout"></a>**Start/StartLayout**

-<p style="margin-left: 20px">Specifies the Start layout for users.</p>

-<p style="margin-left: 20px">This setting lets you specify the Start layout for users and prevents them from changing its configuration.
-The Start layout you specify must be stored in an XML file that was generated by the Export-StartLayout PowerShell cmdlet.</p>

-<p style="margin-left: 20px">To use this setting, you must first manually configure a device's Start layout to the desired look and feel.
-Once you are done, run the Export-StartLayout PowerShell cmdlet on that same device.
-The cmdlet will generate an XML file representing the layout you configured.</p>

-<p style="margin-left: 20px">Once the XML file is generated and moved to the desired file path, type the fully qualified path and name of the XML file.
-You can type a local path, such as C:\StartLayouts\myLayout.xml or a UNC path, such as \\Server\Share\Layout.xml.
-If the specified file is not available when the user logs on, the layout won't be changed.
-Users cannot customize their Start screen while this setting is enabled.</p>

-<p style="margin-left: 20px">If you disable this setting or do not configure it, the Start screen layout won't be changed and users will be able to customize it.</p>

 <a href="" id="internetexplorer-allowenhancedprotectedmode"></a>**InternetExplorer/AllowEnhancedProtectedMode**